IntuitDeveloper/SampleApp-TimeTracking_Invoicing-Java/README.md

 [![Sample Banner](views/Callout.png)][ss1]

-Time Tracking and Invoicing Java Sample App ( This sample uses OAuth1.0 )
+Time Tracking and Invoicing Java Sample App
 =====================================

+Note : This sample uses OAuth1.0

 <p>Welcome to the Intuit Developer's Time Tracking and Invoicing Java Sample App.</p>
 <p>This sample app is meant to provide working examples of how to integrate your app with the Intuit Small Business ecosystem.
 Specifically, this sample application demonstrates the following:</p>